Consequence Alternative

 Keep the time short.

 The child’s other option was to chose disobedience.
 “You can’t make me!”
 Now the adult is in a power war with no choice but to apply BIG power.
-Unless the adult physically holds the child there — or straps the child down as I did to Dennis — the adult can only keep trying to increase control —possibly removal to the hall.
+Unless the adult physically holds the child there — or straps the child down as I did to Dennis — the adult’s only choice is keep trying to increase control —possibly removal to the hall.
 If that’s still a struggle, what could be next?
 Removal to another room with a door?
 If now we have a struggle to keep the door shut, then what?
 A locked door?
 In most schools such a practice is prohibited, and I agree that it is unethical.

 Just like that staff person at juvenile detention who enforced solitary confinement, we face a losing situation.The choices get narrower and narrower until we become trapped in applying coercive force and isolation.
 No longer is Time Out subtracting pleasantness, it is adding unpleasantness.

-Mis-applied power and getting in a twist are two traps I want to avoid.
-I have been caught in both for years.
 After more years, I began to look at it this way.
 The child entering my classroom has not made any mistakes yet.
 Entry is usually calm and pleasant, a good time to have a conversation.
 I learned to greet the child warmly and add a truthful statement about our decision making, why we are applying Time Out as a consequence.
 Let’s say the problem was hurting other children.
 This is an example.

 “We have been talking about the problem of your hurting others in this classroom.
 We have discussed this with the other teachers and with your family.
 We thought the best way to help you and keep the other children safe would be to have you take a Time Out for a short time.
 Let me show you how this would work.